North East ISD Transportation

 1. A legitimate request concerning a one-time only situation, e.g. riding a different bus or being dropped off at a different bus stop, should be submitted for review/approval by the attending campus administration and then provided to driver.
 Any other reason outside of these examples will have to be coordinated with the Transportation Department in advance of the desired date of the requested change of service which may require 5 work days or more.

-2. For a long term, urgent/hardship situation, or in order to designate a child care facility or the residence of a grandparent as the bus stop, submit the “Permission Slip” for approval to the Transportation Department from parent and campus administration.
+2. For a long term, urgent/hardship situation, or in order to designate a child care facility or the residence of a grandparent as the bus stop, submit the “Permission Slip” for consideration and possible approval to the Transportation Department from the parent and thorugh campus administration.
 The review process may require 5 work days or more once the request is received at the Transportation Department.